rp246c6/AWS-50-Day-Task/15_Day15/README.md

 Create Volume Snapshot
 --
-Why to create Volumn Snapshot
+Why to create Volumn Snapshot:
 Creating a volume snapshot involves generating a point-in-time, read-only copy of data from a storage volume to ensure data backup or state preservation.